What to expect when I get there.

 - Liberty – There will be opportunity for liberty while you’re at OTC.
 The liberty uniform when off-base is appropriate civilian attire.

-- Alcohol – Students are not allowed to have alcoholic beverages in the barracks.
-Policies regarding consumption of alcohol while on liberty will be explained upon arrival.
+- Alcohol – Policies regarding consumption of alcohol while on liberty will be explained upon arrival.

 - Physical Training & PFA – Be prepared to PT as a class regularly while at OTC.
 You will be introduced to Navy Operational Fitness and Fueling Series (NOFFS) which is designed to provide Navy personnel with a "world-class" performance training program.
 Additionally, the Naval Station has excellent facilities for you to enjoy during your liberty while you’re here.
-You should be able to run up to 3-4 miles, unless medically exempted.
-You will participate in a PFA (BCA & PRT) in both the first and last week of your course.
-See the PT/Swim link above for more information.
+You will participate in a PFA (BCA & PRT) in the first week of your course.

 - You will have to complete a third-class swim qualification while at OTCN per MILPERSMAN 1414-010.
-You can be held up to three weeks after graduation to complete this qualification.
+If you do not pass the swim test during the course, you will be held for up to three weeks after graduation to complete this qualification.

 - Internet access and E-mail – You will have limited internet access using available student computer facilities.
 You will not be able to access NMCI email, but you will be given a student email account to use while you’re here.
 Currently, NMCI has prohibited use of thumb drives in NMCI computers.
-Additionally, the computers and WIFI at the internet café on base will allow access to Yahoo, Hotmail, etc., that are not accessible from DOD computers.
+Additionally, the computers and Wi-Fi at the internet café on base will allow access to Yahoo, Hotmail, etc., that are not accessible from DOD computers, and Wi-Fi will be provided at the NGIS and Newport Chalet.

 - Class Division Officer – Liaison with instructors